TalentAdore

 Since you need to inform candidates about the salary range of your open vacancy before any interviews take place, you need to have a better grasp of the going rate for your open position.

-The pay-transparency directive might affect other HR processes more, but will have a major impact on recruitment as well.
+The pay transparency directive might affect other HR processes more, but will have a major impact on recruitment as well.

 Since you need to inform candidates about the salary range of your open vacancy before any interviews take place, you need to have a better grasp of the going rate for your open position.
 If you have previously gauged a candidate’s current or desired pay level during the salary negotiation, you will need to change your strategy.
 You might end up alienating potential candidates by introducing a salary level that is too low, or on the other hand find yourself paying way over the market price.